loomnetwork/loom-sdk-documentation/docs/en/deposit-and-withdraw-bnb.md

 This guide walks you through the basics of building a simple web app that lets users deposit and withdraw BNB between Binance Testnet and Loom Testnet.

+## Requirements

+Make sure the following requirements are met and then follow the steps in the next section:

+- Operating system: Linux or macOS.
+If you're running Windows, please install the Windows Subsystem for Linux.
+See the [Install the Windows Subsystem for Linux](https://docs.microsoft.com/en-us/windows/wsl/install-win10) page for details on installing WSL.
+- Node.js 10 or higher (recommended v10.15.3)

 ## Getting Started

 The first thing we would want to do is to import a few things: